Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: case of graphene

 It is useful to obtain the analytic representation of the DOS in terms of the $\ln \Gamma(z)$ function in the crossed fields for the Dirac Landau level case, because it allows for the study of the DOS in the Landau level collapse regime.
 Assuming, as in Eq.~(\ref{DOS-E=0-Gamma}), that all Landau levels have the same width $\Gamma$ as described by Eq.~(\ref{Lorentzian}) and the spectrum, $\mathcal{E}_n (\beta =0)$ is given by Eq.~(\ref{LL-collapse}), the following representation for the DOS per spin in the absence of an electric field was derived in \cite{Sharapov2004PRB}

-Here, $\Lambda$ represents the energy cutoff, which is required due to the use of the Dirac approximation for the dispersion.
+Here, $\Lambda$ denotes the energy cutoff, which is necessary due to the use of the Dirac approximation for dispersion.
 The zero magnetic field, $E_M \to 0$, limit of Eq.~(\ref{graphene-DOS-through-Gamma}) reproduces the known expressions for the DOS.
 In particular, using the asymptotic (\ref{digamma-expand}) we obtain \cite{Sharapov2004PRB} in the clean limit ($\Gamma \to 0$):

-while in the presence of impurities we reproduce the expression from \cite{Durst2000PRB}
+while in the presence of impurities, we reproduce the expression from \cite{Durst2000PRB}